 The early 1930s were a trying period economically.
 This was mainly because of the bank crisis and the Great Depression.
 Therefore many of the ten friends and their ten friends were unable to meet their pledge.
 Mrs. Makin saved the Club by putting up her life savings of $10,000 and became a full partner in the founding of the Riviera Club.

 The groundbreaking took place on April 1, 1933.
 The building of the Clubhouse structure only took 48 days but flooding of the White River collapsed the forms for the walls of the big pool.
 Fortunately, the pool did open on June 9, 1933 with Governor Paul V. McNutt and Indianapolis Mayor Reginald H. Sullivan in attendance.
 The purpose of the Club was broader than most private clubs as it was to provide social and recreational facilities, which could be enjoyed by all family members regardless of age.
 The club started with dancing, gymnastics, shuffleboard tournaments, card parties, a camera club, and a bowling association that became one of the largest in the U.S. Of course, aquatics was the main focus.

 In August of 1950, the Club purchased additional property.
-It now consists of 27 acres that play host to 4 outdoor pools, 2 indoor pools, 14 tennis courts, a gym and an enclosed picnic house along with the Clubhouse with the fitness center and ballroom/dinings rooms.
+Rivi’s campus now consists of 27 acres that play host to four outdoor pools, two indoor pools, ten tennis courts, outdoor basketball courts, a gymnasium and an outdoor shelter.
+Meanwhile, the Clubhouse building holds the fitness center and ballroom/dining rooms.
 The main outdoor pool is one of the largest in the country, larger than a football field, and holds 1,290,000 gallons of water.
 On a hot, busy day over 50,000 gallons can evaporate.
 The main pool also contains a 5-lane 50 meter cours, a 5-lane 50 yard course, and a 5-lane 25 yard course.
 A diving tank with underwater windows was added in 1957.
 It had become apparent it could no longer be safely operated.
 With the pool renovations of 2018, 2019, and 2020, the dive tank was replaced with a 13 foot deep diving well with the 1 meter and 3 meter diving boards.